gaultier/blog/how_to_reproduce_and_fix_an_io_data_race_with_dtrace.md

 Tags: DTrace, Go
 ---

 Today I was confronted at work with a bizarre test failure happening only in CI, in a project I do not know.
+This would only happen in CI, sometimes, probably due to slow I/O and a low number of threads in this environment.

  An esteemed [colleague](https://github.com/zepatrik) of mine hypothesized this was a data race on a file.
 A component is writing to the file, another component is concurrently reading from this file, and due to improper synchronization, the latter sometimes reads empty or partial data.
-This would only happen in CI, sometimes, due to slow I/O, and possibly a low number of threads, in this environment.

-Ok, so can we try to confirm this idea, without knowing anything about the codebase, armed only with the knowledge of the line and test file that fails?
+My job was to prove it, without knowing anything about the codebase, armed only with the knowledge of the line and test file that fails.

 For the impatient, here is the [fix](https://github.com/ory/keto/commit/bfa248ed009c17ceb2b2b534e321e01a64d58e73#diff-a0a8ff9cd805ffadfa2802d755c475cc08e2b9ee3825c23323858cd8df48727f).

 ## A minimal reproducer

-The real codebase is big but here is a minimal reproducer.
+The real codebase is big but here is a minimal reproducer for this article.
 It's conceptually quite simple: a goroutine writes to the file, and another goroutine reads from this file as soon as it is present, and parses the data (which is simply a host and port e.g. `localhost:4567`).
 In the real code, the two goroutines are in different components (they might even run in different OS processes now that I think of it) and thus an in-memory synchronization mechanism (mutex, etc) is not feasible:

 ```go
 package main